CHI 2022 is structured as a Hybrid-Onsite full conference from April 30–May 5 in New Orleans, LA.

 alt.chi Selection Process

-alt.chi follows a Juried process.
-During the period between submissions and notifications, members of the CHI community are invited to discuss the submission in a non-anonymous forum.* Anyone who is interested will be able to view and discuss your work.
-Authors will be encouraged to invite appropriate members of the CHI community to comment on their work, and the alt.chi committee will also invite discussions.
+alt.chi follows an open review and then a Juried review process.
+During the period between submissions and notifications, members of the CHI community are invited to review the submission in a non-anonymous forum.* Anyone who is interested will be able to view and discuss your work.
+Authors will be encouraged to invite appropriate members of the CHI community to review their work, and the alt.chi committee will also invite discussions.
 We want to encourage discussion and debate on what makes a good alt.chi (or regular CHI) submission, and, ultimately, what pushes the field forward.
 After the discussion period, the chairs will evaluate the work based on:

 - How well the work embodies alt.chi’s values of creativity, criticality, reflection, and originality.

 - How coherent the work is conceptually, philosophically, and methodologically.

 - How well the proposed presentation format suits the content of the submission and how likely it is to engage people at the conference.